-Dr. Rana practices Supportive Dermato-Oncology (SDO) at the Stanford main campus and Emeryville campus.
+Dr. Rana practices Supportive Dermato-Oncology (SDO) at the Stanford main campus.
 She is interested in management of skin, hair, and nail complications associated with anti-cancer treatments and organ transplantation.

-Dr. Rana also sees nail disorders at the Stanford Redwood City and Emeryville campuses.
+Dr. Rana also sees nail disorders at Stanford Redwood City campus.
 Her clinical interests include nail side effects from anti-cancer therapy, tumors of the nail unit, longitudinal melanonychia, brittle nails, fungal nail infection, nail psoriasis, nail lichen planus, and nail surgery.

 Clinical Assistant Professor, Dermatology